Laura Love | Founder and Chief Cultural Officer

 In 2015, Laura created GFM’s primary charitable giving arm called The Get Grounded Foundation.
 The private 501(c)(3) foundation provides one-year community grants for new or expanded, innovative or entrepreneurial programs or projects within an existing, qualified nonprofit that directly support the healthy development of at-risk or neglected youth between the ages of 3 and 13 in the Denver Metro area.

 Community involvement is not only a passion, but a way of life for Laura.
 Since she launched the agency, Laura has dedicated at least 15 percent of GFM’s work to nonprofit clients and pro bono accounts.
-She serves on numerous boards including Downtown Denver Inc., Early Milestones Colorado, Emmanuel Sanders Foundation, Havern School, Rocky Mountain Children’s Law Center and Tennyson Center for Children.
-She is a member of the Colorado Women's Chamber of Commerce and the communications and marketing committee for The Denver Foundation, and she serves on the Denver Art Museum’s marketing & strategic alliance committee.
+She serves on numerous boards including Center for Women’s Health Research, Downtown Denver Inc., Early Milestones Colorado, Emmanuel Sanders Foundation, Havern School, Rocky Mountain Children’s Law Center and Tennyson Center for Children.
+She is a member of the Colorado Women's Chamber of Commerce and she serves on the Denver Art Museum’s marketing & strategic alliance committee.
 She is also past president of the Colorado chapter of the Entrepreneur’s Organization (EO).